mikaturunen/cthulhu-generator-application/README.md

 * TypeScript compiled to JavaScript
 * TS compiles to ES6 compatible JavaScript
 * Babel compiles ES6 JS to ES5 compatible JS
+* Docker for running services locally (mongo for example)

 ### Infra and deployment